Paulo Bonamigo: Career

 Born in Ijuí, Rio Grande do Sul, Bonamigo started his career playing for Grêmio.
 Later he went on to play for other teams such as Internacional, Botafogo-RJ, and Bahia.

 Bonamigo started his coaching career in 1998 with Madureira, before taking over Joinville in the same year.
 In 2000 trains Sampaio Corrêa, Remo and Mogi Mirim while in the two following years is at Paraná.
 In 2002 and 2003 trains Coritiba the mind in 2004, after being coach of Atlético Mineiro, where is Botafogo relieved to mid-season to then be hired by Palmeiras, where it remains up to the rest of the championship in 2005.

 In the summer of 2005 he moved in Maritimo where fails to achieve success and then decides to return to train in Brazil, before again Coritiba then Fortaleza, Goiás, Paraná, Ponte Preta, Portuguesa and subsequently in Bahia.

-In 2009 Bonamigo moves in the Al Shabab where it remains until the end of the season 2011-2012 winning a cup of the UAE League Cup and qualifying the team for two seasons following AFC Champions League then move from Dubai in Al Jazira where it remains for mid-season before being exempted due to the lack of results.
+In 2009 Bonamigo moved to Al Shabab where he remained until the end of the 2011–12 season, then moved to Al Jazira where he remained until mid-season before being exempted due to the lack of results.